radicallyopensecurity/templates/Offertes/FAQ.md

 * What is the difference between Crystal Box and Black Box testing?
 ```
-Basically, the difference between Crystal Box, Gray Box, and Black Box pentesting
+Basically, the difference between Crystal Box and Black Box pentesting
 is the amount of knowledge the testers have on the target environment, architecture,
 and/or applications.
 Block Box Testing has the least (or no) information on the targest.
 It's like the targets are inside a black box and the testers have to figure out how to
 get inside.
 Crystal Box Testing is when the testers have a considerable amount of
 knowledge about the target(s), like they're inside a see-through box.
 They can see
 exactly what's there, so it's easier for them to find vulnerabilities.

-A Grey Box
-is in between the two.
-Although a malicious attacker will know little to no information
-(unless it's an inside job) about the environment/applications, it's often beneficial
-to do a Crystal Box so the targets can be more thoroughly tested for vulnerabilites.
-Refer to this link for more information:
+Refer to this link for more an excellent detailed description:
 https://www.vaadata.com/blog/black-grey-or-crystal-box-web-pen-testing-3-different-options/

+At Radically Open Security, we generally prefer crystal-box pentesting.
+Unlike real-world
+attackers (who have all of the time in the world), penetration testing tends to happen within
+a limited timebox.
+Crystal-box pentesting allows us to make the most efficent use of the
+timebox possible, so we find the maximum number of vulnerabilities in the time allotted.
+Additionally Crystal-Box pentesting fits naturally hand-in-hand with the "Peek Over Our Shoulder"
+option that we offer to our customers.
 ```

 * What is the difference between pentesting and running Nessus?